sociomantic-tsunami/lochness/README.md

 ## Testing your components

-Lochness uses backstop.js to test your components.
+LochNess uses backstop.js to test your components.
 A `backstop_data` dir will be created in your project root.

 First generate your baseline if you don't have it already.